RC-GeoCP: Geometric Consensus for Radar-Camera Collaborative Perception: Introduction

-\begin{itemize} \item We propose RC-GeoCP, a novel radar–camera CP framework that establishes geometric consensus to guide both communication selection and multi-agent fusion, achieving performance–bandwidth trade-offs. \item We introduce GSR to rectify diffuse visual features and transform them into spatially grounded representations using radar physical cues. \item We develop UAC and CDA to manage demand-driven communication and structurally coherent aggregation through shared geometric anchors. \item We establish radar–camera CP benchmarks on V2X-Radar and V2X-R, providing a solid foundation for future research in robust multi-agent perception. \end{itemize}
+We evaluate RC-GeoCP on the V2X-Radar and V2X-R datasets, providing a unified evaluation of radar-camera collaborative perception (CP).
+As presented in Figure \ref{fig:comparison}, experimental results demonstrate that RC-GeoCP achieves a strong performance--bandwidth trade-off, validating the effectiveness of this geometric consensus in multi-modal collaboration.
+Our contributions are summarized as follows: \begin{itemize} \item We propose RC-GeoCP, a radar–camera CP framework that promotes radar reliability from an ego-level auxiliary cue to a collaboration-level criterion for grounding, communication selection, and multi-agent fusion. \item We introduce GSR to rectify diffuse visual features and transform them into spatially grounded representations using radar physical cues. \item We develop UAC and CDA to manage demand-driven communication and structurally coherent aggregation through ego-normalized geometric source priors. \item We establish a radar-camera CP evaluation protocol on V2X-Radar and V2X-R, providing a reproducible foundation for robust multi-agent perception. \end{itemize}